arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

           in: query
           required: false
           description: |
-            Drop collections of this graph as well.
-Collections will only be dropped if they are not used in other graphs.
+            Drop the collections of this graph as well.
+Collections are only dropped if they are not used in other graphs.
           schema:
             type: boolean
       responses:
-        '201':
-          description: |
-            Is returned if the graph could be dropped and waitForSync is enabled for the `_graphs` collection, or given in the request.
         '202':
           description: |
-            Is returned if the graph could be dropped and waitForSync is disabled for the `_graphs` collection and not given in the request.
+            Is returned if the graph can be dropped.
+          content:
+            application/json:
+              schema:
+                type: object
+                required:
+                  - error
+                  - code
+                  - removed
+                properties:
+                 error:
+                    description: |
+                      A flag indicating that no error occurred.
+                    type: boolean
+                    example: false
+                  code:
+                    description: |
+                      The HTTP response status code.
+                    type: integer
+                    example: 202
+                  removed:
+                    description: |
+                      Always `true`.
+                    type: boolean
+                    example: true
         '403':
           description: |
             Returned if your user has insufficient rights.
-            In order to drop a graph you at least need to have the following privileges
+            In order to drop a graph, you at least need to have the following privileges:
-              1. `Administrate` access on the Database.
+            - `Administrate` access on the database.
           content:
             application/json:
               schema: